-Staff/consultants acknowledge that these requirements, while aimed at safe traffic movement, will enhance recreational opportunities as well.
-Staff/consultants recommend that, if the Commission approves a Concept Plan, the applicant be required to petition MDOT to amend the permit to assure that the language of the permit aligns with the approved terms of the Concept Plan (for example, references to Master Plans, the D-GN3M zone and to certain driveways such as Driveway 22 could become obsolete if the Commission accepts certain recommendations).
+The Commission acknowledges that these requirements, while aimed at safe traffic movement, will enhance recreational opportunities as well.
+If the Commission approves a Concept Plan, the applicant would be required to petition MDOT to amend the permit to assure that the language of the permit aligns with the approved terms of the Concept Plan.